thautwarm/MLStyle.jl/README.md

 - **You can use MLStyle only in development time** by expanding the macros(MLStyle generates **enclosed** codes which requires no runtime support, which means **the generated code can run without MLStyle installed**!)

-    Now there's a code generation tool called `bootstrap` available at [MLStyle/bootstrap](https://github.com/thautwarm/MLStyle.jl/tree/master/bootstrap), which you can take advantage of to remove MLStyle dependency when making distributions.

     Also, MLStyle is implemented by itself now, via the bootstrap method.

 - \* Modern Ways about AST Manipulations